leo007-htun/Cursor_Control_by_Gestures_Recognizer/README.md

 > [!TIP]
 > FPS and Image Resolutions are always inversely propotional, one must choose FPS over Resolution or Resolution over FPS

-In this repo, resolution is set to minimal, since FPS is the priority while move cursor around.
+In this repo, resolution is set to minimal, since FPS is the priority while moving cursor around.
 As Futureworks, calibration techniques must be considered.

 ## Installation